ShahabazSulthan/Chat_Mate/README.md

    ```
 6. **Create a Pull Request**.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or issues, please contact [your-email@example.com].
+For any inquiries or issues, please contact [shahabazsulthan4@gmail.com].

 ---

 Thank you for using ChatMate!
 We hope you enjoy your experience.
 ```

-Feel free to customize the details such as the repository URL, email, and any other specific information about your project.
-This README provides an advanced and professional overview of your ChatMate project.